OyatulloG/bank-system/README.md

     Guide for connecting Go to Database can be found here: https://www.calhoun.io/connecting-to-a-postgresql-database-with-gos-database-sql-package/

+1.3 Create go.mod file.
+Run the command: go mod init bank

+1.4 Install github.com/lib/pq package to your computer.
+Run command: go get -u github.com/lib/pq

-1.3 Run the "main.go" file in terminal.
+1.5 Run the "main.go" file in terminal.

 ## 2.0 Specific details
 2.1 Admin with id = 1 is a root admin.
 Root Admin can Open and Delete